oubiwann/encore-beyond/README.md

 and then re-run ``make compile``.

-## The REST Server
+## The Encore Beyond Server

 ### Starting and Stopping

-To start the YAWS server + demo REST service in development mode, with any printing (e.g., ``(: io format ...)``) sent to sdout, just do this:
+To start the YAWS server + Encore Beyond service in development mode, with any printing (e.g., ``(: io format ...)``) sent to sdout, just do this:
 ```bash
     $ make dev